fatah4561/graphql-ecommerce/README.md

 ## About

+This project is a feature-rich GraphQL e-commerce backend built with **Encore.ts** and **Apollo Server**.
-Building a feature-rich graphql e-commerce using encore.ts with apollo-server.
-This serves as my journal on learning Typescript, Encore.ts, GraphQL, on back-end side.
+It serves as my personal learning journal for **TypeScript, GraphQL, and Encore.ts** on the backend.

+I designed this project with a strong emphasis on:
+✅ Readability & Maintainability
+✅ Clean Code & Separation of Concerns (SoC)
+✅ Flexibility to Adapt into a REST API (thanks to encore)

 Basic Features